frankdean/trip-server-2/README.md

 ## Demo Options

-### Play With Docker
+### Play with Docker

 [play]: https://labs.play-with-docker.com "Play with Docker"

-The application can be run as two or three containers in the [Play-with-docker][play] environment.
+1. Use [Play with Docker][play] to run the application with some test data in a browser, without having to install anything.

+1. Navigate to [Play with Docker][play] and login using a Docker ID.
+If you do not have one, you will see the option to sign up after clicking `Login` then `Docker`.

+1. Click `+ ADD NEW INSTANCE`

 1. Create a network for the containers to share: